lockerpm/extension/README.md

 The temporary add-on will remain installed only for the current browsing session.
 If you close and then reopen Firefox, you'll need to load the temporary add-on again to use it.

+## Credits
+The Locker Extension project utilizes the [Jslib library from Bitwarden](https://github.com/bitwarden/jslib).
+Jslib is a JavaScript library for working with cryptographic algorithms and other utility functions.

+## Contributing
+Contributions to the Locker Extension project are welcome!
+If you find any issues or want to suggest improvements, please feel free to open an issue or submit a pull request.

+Before contributing, please review the [Contribution Guidelines](https://github.com/lockerpm/.github/blob/main/CONTRIBUTING.md).

+## License
+The Locker Extension is open-source and released under the [GPLv3](./LICENSE) License.
+Feel free to use, modify, and distribute the code as per the terms of the license.